Study Away Policies

 • Students who withdraw for any reason from a faculty-led program less than 90 days prior to departure are responsible for the entire program fee and will be billed accordingly, regardless of participation.

-• If after being accepted for a study abroad program, students withdraw from both the program and WSU, they are responsible for Study Abroad administrative fees plus any unrecoverable payments that have been incurred on their behalf.
+If a student withdraws from both the program and WSU after being accepted to a study abroad program, they are responsible for administrative fees, in addition to any unrecoverable payments that have been incurred on their behalf.

-• Students will not receive a refund of program fees if they withdraw from a program or WSU cancels a program for any reason while it is in progress.
-Students will not receive a partial refund of program fees for unexpected changes in an in-progress program’s itinerary or activities, e.g. an event being cancelled due to weather.
+Students will not receive a refund of program fees if they withdraw from a program.
+In addition, students will not receive a refund of program fees for unexpected changes or cancellations in an in-progress program’s itinerary or activities (e.g. an event being cancelled due to weather).

-Students participating on approved semester programs will normally transfer as credit toward graduation and may fulfill major/minor requirements subject to academic departmental approval.
-All approved study away program coursework transfers back to WSU and is calculated in the transfer GPA.
-Transfer credit is awarded only after receipt of an official transcript from the host institution.
+Students participating on approved semester programs will earn credits that transfer toward graduation and may fulfill major/minor requirements subject to departmental approval.
+All approved study away coursework transfers back to WSU and is calculated in the transfer GPA.
+Transfer credit is awarded only after an official transcript from the host institution is provided.

-A student on a semester program must be registered as a full-time student and normally completes the same number of courses on an off-campus program as they would on the home campus.
+A student on an approved semester program will be registered as a full time student by the Study Abroad office for STAB301 coursework, a placeholder course, while they are abroad.
+They normally complete the same number of courses on an off-campus program as they would on their home campus.
 Courses completed on semester or academic year programs may not be taken for pass/no credit (P/NC) unless that is the only grading option available for the course.

-Students are billed the study away program fee by the Student Accounts office.
+Students are billed their program fees by the Student Accounts office.
 For faculty-led programs, students are expected to have all tuition, fees, and travel expenses paid in full three weeks prior to departure.
-If students are able to show they have financial aid and/or private loans to cover the remaining balance, they will be able to participate in the program even with a balance three weeks prior to departure.
+If students show they have financial aid and/or private loans to cover the remaining balance, they will be able to participate in the program even with a balance three weeks prior to departure.
 To show their available financial aid or private loans, students can email a screenshot of their accepted grants, loans, or scholarships to the Study Abroad office.

-Students should have an overall minimum GPA of 2.50 when submitting an application for off-campus study.
+Students should have an overall minimum GPA of 2.50 when applying for off-campus study.
 Some programs require a higher standard.
-Students with a GPA below 2.50 may petition Study Abroad in writing to participate and will be notified of the petition status within one week.
+Students with a GPA between 2.25-2.49 may petition Study Abroad in writing to participate and will be notified of the petition status within 1 week.

-Semester program applications require sophomore class standing; students of any class standing may apply for a faculty-led program.
-Transfer students must complete a minimum of one semester at WSU in order to participate in a semester program.
+Semester program applications require sophomore class standing.
+Students of any class standing may apply for a faculty-led program.
+Transfer students must complete a minimum of 1 semester at WSU to participate in a semester program, unless otherwise indicated by the partner or provider.

 PSEO students and students under 18 years of age cannot enroll in WSU study away programs.
 Students who are not U.S. citizens may request approval from Study Abroad to apply for and enroll in study away programs.
 Students at other institutions may enroll as a visiting student or guest student.